 The D3400 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D7200 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.

 So what is the bottom line?
 Is the Nikon D3400 better than the Nikon D7200 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D3400: